Description

 in 1881, the building was commonly referred to as the Second State Normal School.
 After several names and curriculum changes,

-Minns' Normal school is now San José State University, offering more than 134 bachelor's and master's degrees with 110 concentrations,
+Minns' Normal School is now San José State University (SJSU), offering more than 134 bachelor's and master's degrees with

-San Jose State started a pilot school in the use of instructional television in 1955.
-In 1957, the state legislature officially
+San Jose State started a pilot school using instructional television in 1955.
+In 1957, the state legislature officially included

-allowed for the program in its budget.
-Projects were established in order to provide students the opportunity to observe educational
+the program in its budget.
+The project was established to enable students to observe educational practices in elementary and

-practices in both elementary and high school education to better prepare themselves to become teachers.
-Another key use of
+high school education so that they could better prepare themselves to become teachers.
+Another critical use of the instructional

-the instructional television equipment was to project the instuctor's materials and activities in a large format so the students
+television equipment was to project the instructor's materials and activities in a large format so the students could view

-could view them better.
-For example, the science classes were able to view the contents of microscopes as a class.
-Another
+them better.
+For example, the science classes could view the contents of microscopes as a class.
+Another use allowed instructors

 Restrictions